EunbiYoon/EunbiYoon/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on software engineer in LG Electronics.
+- 🔭 I’m currently working as a software engineer in LG Electronics.
 - 🌱 I'm programming Python & Java backend and web development fields.
-- 👯 I’m looking to collaborate on python and java microservice architecture.
+- 👯 I’m looking to collaborate on Python and Java microservice architecture.
-- 📫 How to reach me: yinyinbei0717@gmail.com
+- 📫 How to reach me: yebport@gmail.com
 - ⚡ Nice to meet you.